exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
 Recipes are separated by commas, as the same analysis may be used in several recipes.

+* 1.0.6

+  * Never Used Parameter (Functions/NeverUsedParameter ; Analyze)
+  * Use Named Boolean In Argument Definition (Functions/AvoidBooleanArgument)

 * 1.0.5

   * Environnement Variables (Variables/UncommonEnvVar ; Appinfo)
   * Invalid Regex (Structures/InvalidRegex ; Analyze)
   * Parent First (Classes/ParentFirst)
+  * Same Variables Foreach (Structures/AutoUnsetForeach ; Analyze)
   * Should Always Prepare (ZendF/Zf3DbAlwaysPrepare ; ZendFramework)
-  * Structures/AssignedInOneBranch (Structures/AssignedInOneBranch ; Unassigned)
+  * Structures/AssignedInOneBranch (Structures/AssignedInOneBranch ; Under Work)

 * 1.0.4